Sri Lanka Air Force: Transport and trainers

 In 2011, two Xian MA60 passenger transport aircraft were purchased for the air force operated Helitours and two more Bell 412 have been purchased in addition to the eight already in service.
 In addition 14 Mi-171 helicopters are to be purchased from Russia.
 In 2018 May, six brand-new PT-6 training aircraft were accepted by the SLAF from AVIC Hongdu in Nanchang, China.
 These aircraft will be utilised by the No 1 Flight Training Wing at the SLAF Academy.
+Two of these were lost in crashes in 2020 and 2023.

 By 2018, the SLAF has been considering increasing its fleet of transport helicopters with new purchases of 10–14 Mi-171SH, 2 Bell 412s and 2 Bell 206s.
 These are intended for flight training, VIP transport and overseas deployments for UN peace keeping operations.
 As of May 2021 only 10 of the 21 Mi17 helicopters are in service.
 The SLAF is in the process of overhauling an additional pair of Mi17 helicopters, and purchasing 4 new Mi17 helicopters to replace worn out examples.
 Three of the Mi35P/Mi35V helicopters are also going to be overhauled.

 In 2021, SLAF announced plans to purchase two Harbin Y-12 aircraft from China.
-Three Antonov-32 transports were overhauled in the Ukraine.
+Three Antonov-32 transports were overhauled in Ukraine.
 Tenders were called for four secondhand Bell 206B3 helicopters for the use as training helicopters.
+The SLAF received the two new Y-12s in December 2023.
+In 2024, the SLAF has approached the United States Air Force to acquire two C-130 Hercules.